Wildst/dnd/dm/Dragon of Icespire Peak/secrets/next session.md

 # Notes for the next session
-Ready to start looking for Floon, Renaer will show them to the sewers
+Taking a long rest, about to have the last boss fight.

 # TODO: